Table of Contents Categories

 Pages301

-Written for a lay audience, Zinsser's humorous and literate style was well received by readers, and it was widely read on its release, and has since gone through many editions.
+Written for a lay audience, Rats, Lice and History showcased Zinsser's wry and literate style.
+The book was well received by readers, reaching the top ten in nonfiction bestsellers, and has since gone through many editions.

 Summary

-• Scientific concepts and definitions (e.g. Chapter III: "Leading up to the definition of bacteria and other parasites, and digressing briefly into the question of the origin of life", Chapter IV: "On parasitism in general, and on the necessity of considering the changing nature of infectious diseases in the historical study of epidemics")
+• Scientific concepts and definitions (e.g., Chapter III: "Leading up to the definition of bacteria and other parasites, and digressing briefly into the question of the origin of life"; Chapter IV: "On parasitism in general, and on the necessity of considering the changing nature of infectious diseases in the historical study of epidemics")

-• Diseases of the ancient world (chapter VI) and their effect on political and military history (chapters VII and VIII)
+• Diseases of the ancient world (Chapter VI) and their effect on political and military history (Chapters VII and VIII)

-• The important vectors of typhus mentioned in the title, rats and lice (chapters IX through XI)
+• The important vectors of typhus mentioned in the title, rats and lice (Chapters IX through XI)

 Reception